motionbug/new-motionbug-blog/exampleSite/content/posts/vm_workflows.md

 - [**VMware Fusion**](https://www.vmware.com/products/fusion.html)
 - [**Paralells Desktop 19**](https://www.parallels.com/)

 ---

 ## Cirrus Labs - tart

 ![vmheaderspace](https://blog.motionbug.com/images/blog/vm-header.jpg)

-Cirrus Labs’ Tart is a specialized virtualization toolset designed for building, running, and managing macOS and Linux virtual machines on Apple Silicon, significantly enhancing performance and automation capabilities for CI[^1] engineers.
+Cirrus Labs' 🥧 Tart is a specialized virtualization toolset designed for building, running, and managing macOS and Linux virtual machines on Apple Silicon, significantly enhancing performance and automation capabilities for CI[^1] engineers.

 Most of your interaction with tart is via the command line but there is a GUI app that will render your VM.